JeremyS2002/cao/README.md

 TODO: Move common types into seperate crate (Don't need multiple format enums)

 ## gpu
-Low level wrapper of vulkan.
+Low (ish) level wrapper of vulkan.
 Manages creation and destruction of vulkan objects as well as hiding some of the more unpleasant parts of the vulkan api.

 ## gfx
 Utilities built on top of gpu.
 Specifically: simpler command buffer recording, reflected pipelines, image loading, mesh creation.